Best Elementor iFrame Widgets to Add & Use iFrame in WordPress Elementor (2023)

 Thus, you want to use iFrame in Elementor.

-Unfortunately, there are no widget/settings offered by Elementor that allows you to add iFrame inside the Elementor post/page.
+Unfortunately, there are no widgets/settings offered by Elementor that allow you to add iFrame inside the Elementor post/page.

 Hence you might have Googled – “how to add elementor iframe widget” & probably landed on this blog post.